 The list goes on!

-The Camera Assistant Group *#1 Active Group for troubleshooting gear, comparing rates, and AC networking.
+The Camera Assistant Group #1 active facebook group for troubleshooting gear, comparing rates, and AC networking.

 For Sale: Camera Assistant AKS and More